Rocket Racing: Release and reception

-Rocket Racing was developed by Psyonix, the developer of Rocket League.
-Rocket Racing released on December 8, 2023.
+Rocket Racing was released on December 8, 2023.
 The game received fairly positive reviews from critics upon release.
 GamesRadar+s Dustin Bailey, Digital Trends Giovanni Colantonio, and Polygon's Michael McWhertor all praised the game's track design and gameplay, with Bailey and Colantonio believing it to be one of the higher quality aspects of Fortnite, and the latter describing the game to be the "best proof of concept you could ask for."
 Gabriel Moss of IGN and Jake Green of TechRadar were more critical of the game, assigning it a 6/10 and a 3/5 respectively.
-Both believed the game to lack content and fail to make itself distinct from other racing video games such as Mario Kart, while Green furthermore criticized the prices of in-game cosmetics.
+Both believed that the game lacked content and failed to distinguish itself from other racing video games such as Mario Kart, while Green additionally criticized the prices of in-game cosmetics.